DIAGNOSIS AND TREATMENT

 - Increment >100% after maximum voluntary contraction or at high frequency (50 Hz)

-Post-exercise potentiation
+Post-exercise facilitation

 - Post-exercise facilitation is often performed first to exclude or confirm a potential diagnosis of LEMS, because this test is simple and relatively painless24